mycaule/reading-resources/README.md

 > "_Thus, I thought dynamic programming was a good name.
 It was something not even a Congressman could object to.
 So I used it as an umbrella for my activities_" Richard Bellman

 > "_A mathematician is a device for turning coffee into theorems._" Paul Erdos

+> "_Games are won by players who focus on the playing field, not by those whose eyes are glued to the scoreboard._" Warren Buffet

 ### References
 [back to TOC](#table-of-contents)